High Court Won’t Hear Death Penalty Case

-Justices had been urged to take that up in the appeal of Mexican national Osbaldo Torres, known in Mexico as Osbaldo Torres Aguilera, who argued that Oklahoma should not be allowed to put him to death.
+Justices had been urged to take that up in the appeal of Mexican national Osbaldo Torres, also known as Osbaldo Torres Aguilera, who argued that Oklahoma should not be allowed to put him to death.

 The court refused without comment to hear his appeal.
-Justices John Paul Stevens and Stephen Breyer went on record noting concerns.
+Justices John Paul Stevens and Stephen Breyer wrote their own opinions expressing concerns.

 ``It surely is reasonable to presume that most foreign nationals are unaware of the provisions of the Vienna Convention (as are, it seems, many local prosecutors),″ Stevens wrote.

 The treaty says consular officers have the right to be notified and visit any national in prison, custody or detention, to arrange for legal representation.

 The World Court at The Hague ruled earlier this year that the United States should delay the executions of several men, including Torres, while the court investigates whether the more than 50 Mexican nationals on U.S. death rows were given their right to legal help from the Mexican government.